Samsung dazzles phablet followers with more girth, size

 The growing popularity of phablets has galvanized Western names into action.

-Google's Motorola unit recently launched a 5-inch Droid Ultra, and even Apple Inc is also exploring offering iPhones with larger screens, four people with knowledge of the matter said previously.
+Google's Motorola unit recently launched a 5-inch Droid Ultra, and even Apple Inc, which has stuck to a 3.5-inch form factor for its iPhone since 2007 debut, is also exploring offering iPhones with larger screens, four people with knowledge of the matter said previously.

 Nokia had originally planned to launch a large-screen phablet in late September.